stevector/stevector.github.io/_posts/2013-10-25-d8-twig-extends.md

 When should the parent template's block contain something as I did with my `content` block?
 Should these blocks be named with an underscore like `header_fields` or without like `infobar`?
 Is it too confusing for Drupal to add another concept for "overriding" a template?
 I have no "right" answers yet.
-I want to use this tool for real first.
+I want to use this tool for real first and see what new pain points we get while solving the exiting ones.